 2. Belvedere Palace

 A magnificent palace complex which houses a collection of 2 different, spectacularly designed Baroque styled palaces and their gardens is also a must visit in Vienna.
 Belvedere Palace Museum also houses some of the World’s finest art collection and are very unique.
 Also, the palace grounds and gardens are an amazing location for photo shoots and capturing portraits with the Palace on the background.

 3. The Hofburg Palace

 Until the reign of the royal family of Habsburg, the Hofburg Palace was used as their winter palace but currently it the official residence of the President of Austria and his office.
 The palace sits in the heart of Vienna city so this palatial structure would not miss your attention, especially in the night when it’s all lit up to its finest glory.
-The tour of the palace displays the life of the royals when they inhabited here and many of the artifacts used by them.
+The tour of the palace displays the life of the royals when they inhabited here and many of the artefacts used by them.
 Although most of the tour was not up to the mark, the tour of the Imperial Treasury Museum made up for it.
-The Imperial Treasury Museum treasures and displays some of the royal jewels and expensive artifacts.
+The Imperial Treasury Museum treasures and displays some of the royal jewels and expensive artefacts.

 4. Prater Amusement Park

 Taking a break from imperial palaces and buildings of Vienna, we planned to explore and unleash our inner child at the Prater Park.
 Prater is one of the oldest amusement parks in the world and has the oldest operating Ferris wheel, which was constructed in 1897.
-The ambiance at the amusement park was very energetic and we spent a delightful evening exploring the park.
+The ambience at the amusement park was very energetic and we spent a delightful evening exploring the park.
 We tried all the rides that looked exciting and the rides sure gave us an adrenaline rush in the end.
 The park is a perfect place to relax and unwind with friends and family after a hectic day of exploring the city.